-Do you speak the Italian Language?
-Find out exact level when you take Italian proficiency test such as CILS, CELI, PLIDA, IT, AIL, CEDIL, etc.
+Do you speak the Italian language?
+Find out the exact level when you take Italian proficiency tests such as CILS, CELI, PLIDA, IT, AIL, CEDIL, and more.

 What is the Italian Proficiency Test?

-Italian Language Proficiency Test is a standardized test for non-Italian speakers as a way of certifying their knowledge in the Italian Language.
-The exams are designed to assess the communicative skills of a candidate in a real-life situation and to ascertain whether you have the language abilities necessary to succeed.
+The exams are designed to assess a candidate’s communicative skills in a real-life situation and ascertain whether you have the language abilities necessary to succeed.

 Types of Italian Proficiency Test

 There are six main certifications or diplomas for the Italian language proficiency test.

 While all the tests are internationally recognized, the certificate or diploma choice depends on your personal or professional goals.

 You need to pick the most appropriate one according to your needs and better in terms of available testing centers in India, exam dates, and fees.